ahmiikan/ahmiikan/README.md

 - 👋 Hi, I’m @ahmad020
-- 👀 I’m interested in Hacking
+- 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning Development.
+- 🌱 I’m currently learning Web Development.
 - 💞️ I’m willing to learn as much as i can.
 - 📫 Reach me at aliahmad3843@gmail.com
-- I'm a Noob :)
+- Never Smile :)
+-